Nov. 18, 2018

 October 10, 2017

-The only people we know out there are Luke and Maggie, who in late afternoon come up the gravel drive in two vans, packed with framed artwork, file boxes, their two cats and three oddball rescue dogs, and about two dozen guitars and dobros and banjos.
+The only people we know out there at risk are Luke and Maggie, who in afternoon come up the gravel drive in two vans, packed with framed artwork, file boxes, their two cats and three oddball rescue dogs, and about two dozen guitars and dobros and banjos.
 (A couple of these still in pieces, partly-built or half-repaired.)
 This is the best employment of a kitchen table.
 Cheese and fruit and tea, and corn chips and eventually beer.
-On kitchen laptop computer we’ve got the police-scanner all afternoon – its steady hum, its occasional rapid-fire burst of protocol and digits, and some interpretable info.
+On kitchen laptop computer we’ve got the police-scanner all afternoon – its steady hum, its occasional rapid-fire burst of protocol and digits, and sometimes interpretable info.
 We make a big roast, get out the better wine.
 In van they’ve brought, along with their chattel, their bottle of old scotch, and we get out tiny cracked demitasse cups and toast the vagaries of fate.

 * * * *